 The Housing and Homelessness Committee (HHC) intends to monitor, review, evaluate and recommend improvements in the delivery of housing services and addressing the state's homeless population.
 The committee intends to highlight and recognize outstanding service delivery programs, so that effective programs can be duplicated and shared throughout the state of California.
-Existing efforts for this committee's consideration include: Housing First Policy, No Place Like Home (NPLH), California Interagency Council on Homelessness (CAL ICH) and Mental Health Service Act (MHSA) Housing Programs.
+Existing efforts for this committee's consideration include: Housing First Policy, No Place Like Home (NPLH), California Interagency Council on Homelessness (CAL ICH) and Behavioral Health Services Act (BHSA) Housing Programs.
 Additionally, the committee is leading the Council's efforts in addressing the current crisis with Adult Residential Facilities.

-- 1. Lowering costs by eliminating duplicative, unnecessary, or ineffective regulatory or licensing mechanisms of programs or facilities. - Development of housing subsidies and resources so that housing is affordable to people living on Social Security Income (SSI)/Social Security Disability Insurance (SSDI) and people with similar limited incomes. - 3.
-Expanding affordable housing and affordable supportive housing. - 4.
+- 1. Lowering costs by eliminating duplicative, unnecessary, or ineffective regulatory or licensing mechanisms of programs or facilities. - Lowering of costs to build and operate affordable housing by eliminating unnecessary building and zoning restrictions and removal of barriers imposed by CEQA. - Development of housing subsidies and resources so that housing is affordable to people living on Social Security Income (SSI)/Social Security Disability Insurance (SSDI) and people with similar limited incomes. - 4.
+Expanding affordable housing and affordable supportive housing. - 5.
 Initiative/policies to mitigate "Not In My Back Yard" (NIMBY) and restrictions on housing and siting facilities for providing behavioral health services.